qmtoaster/patches/cos8/3.3.7/README.md

-This is a clean up of the previous patch: qt-smtp-tls13.patch<br>
+This is a clean up of the previous patch:<br>
+   qt-smtp-tls13.patch<br>
       replaced by<br>
    qt-smtp-tls13-v2.patch<br>